katrinleinweber/v0dro.github.io/source/_posts/2017-10-23-explanation-of-exafmm-learning-codes.markdown

 \end
 $$

 It starts with evaluating terms that need not be computed for every iteration of `n`, and computes those terms in the outer loop itself.
 The terms in the outer loop corespond to the condition `m=n`.
-The first of these is the exponential term $$ e^im\beta $$.
+The first of these is the exponential term $$ e^{im\beta} $$.

 After this is a curious case of computation of some indexes called `npn` and `nmn`.
 These are computed as follows:
 ``` ruby